-- Day student overnight dorm fee: \$25/night (will include supper and breakfast) - Day students are charged an event fee for banquets and other special functions: \$50/semester - Day students may purchase an optional lunch plan: \$100/month - Separate arrangements need to be made with the business office to purchase meals tickets when Day students or guests eat in the cafeteria.
-Call (509) 245-3618 for information. - Testing fees (AP, PSAT, SAT, ACT) - Challenge Exam Fee: \$25 - There is an additional charge for guitar, piano, and string lessons.
-Voice and band instrument lessons are included in tuition. - Supplies used in art, music, and vocational classes will be billed as additional charges to the student's account. - Home leave transportation costs - Transportation Airport: \$30 each-way with shuttle, \$60 each way if transportation is outside of shuttle schedule. - Medical and other necessary town trips: \$30/trip - Acceleration fee: \$500 - Dual Credit fees will be charged depending on the credit fees from the participating college. - Off-campus classes will be on a cash basis only and will not be charged to the student's account unless the account is current, and arrangements are made with the business office. - A sports fee of up to \$400 plus a tournament fee will be placed on the bill at the end of the first month when joining any athletic team.
-This includes ACRO SOUL, basketball, golf, soccer, and volleyball. - There is an additional charge for horse lessons.
+Day student overnight dorm fee: \$7/night (no meals included)

+Day students are charged an event fee for banquets and other special functions: \$50/semester

+• Day students may purchase an optional lunch plan: \$100/month

+Separate arrangements need to be made with the business office to purchase meals tickets when day students or guests eat in the cafeteria.
+Call (509) 245-3618 for information.

+Testing fees (AP, PSAT, SAT, ACT)

+• Challenge Exam Fee: \$25

+There is a charge for guitar, piano, and string lessons.
+Voice and band instrument lessons are included in tuition.

+• Supplies used in art, music, and vocational classes will be billed as additional charges to the student's account.

+Home leave transportation costs

+• Transportation - Airport: \$20 each-way with shuttle, \$50 each way if transportation is outside of shuttle schedule.

+Medical and other necessary town trips: \$25/trip

+Acceleration fee: \$500

+• Dual Credit fees will be charged depending on the credit fees from the participating college.

+Off-campus classes will be on a cash basis only and will not be charged to the student's account unless the account is current and arrangements are made with the business office.

+A sports fee of up to \$300 plus a tournament fee will be placed on the bill at the end of the first month when joining any athletic team.
+This includes ACRO SOUL, basketball, volleyball, and soccer.

+Horse lessons